derikb/rpg-table-randomizer/README.md

 ## API Reference

-The module exposes a few objects and constructors.

-**This is under construction as I refactor.**
+The module includes a number of classes and functions.
+In general files with CamelCasing are exporting a single class, while those with snake_case are exporting one or more functions.

 ### randomizer

 Utility classes for random selection/generation.
+Mostly used internally by the other classes.

 #### randomInteger (min, max)